 Ensure you have adequate and up-to-date insurance.
 Having the right level of insurance cover for your property and belongings will provide valuable peace of mind.

 Prepare a list of emergency contacts.
-Both formal contacts [include link to contacts page], such as utility companies or your Local Authority, but also the contact details of friends/family who could help you out if needed.
+Both formal contacts, such as utility companies or your Local Authority, but also the contact details of friends/family who could help you out if needed.